sjentsch/lsjDocs/Ch06/Ch06_DataHandling_2.rst

 You can also use other logical operators too.
-For instance jamovi also allows you to use the ``<`` and ``>`` operators to determine which of two text ‘strings’ comes first, alphabetically speaking.
+For instance jamovi also allows you to use the ``<`` and ``>`` operators to determine which of two text “strings” comes first, alphabetically speaking.
 Sort of.
 Actually, it’s a bit more complicated than that, but let’s start with a simple example: